Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```

-The constructor function above sets some properties of Cat, then it adds two methods, "greet" and "aboutMe".
+The constructor function above sets some properties of Cat, then it adds two methods, "greet()" and "aboutMe()".
 These are written as unnamed or anonymous functions, but really they are effectively named: they are preserved in Cat.greet and Cat.aboutme.

 It's useful to be completely comfortable with unnamed functions:

 ```javascript
 function doSomething() {                     // First definition